How to Optimize Google AdWords for SEO in 2022

 Google AdWords Keyword Planner vs. Keyword Research Tool

 If you’re new to Google AdWords, the Keyword Planner is the go-to tool for setting up campaigns and targeting keywords.
-While it’s useful for beginners, it’s limited to just a handful of filters.
+While it’s useful for beginners, it’s limited to just a few filters.
 On the other hand, Google’s Keyword Research Tool is much more flexible.
 It lets you find keywords based on location, date, and the popularity of similar terms.

 How to use them to find keywords